 Example – sale and leaseback

-Entity X sells a building to entity Y for cash of $5 million.
+Entity X sells a building to entity Y for cash of $4.5 million, which is the fair value of the building.
 Immediately before the transaction, the carrying amount of the building in the financial statements of entity X was $3.5 million.
 At the same time, X enters into a contract with Y for the right to use the building for 20 years, with annual payments of $200,000 payable at the end of each year.
-The terms and conditions of the transaction are such that the transfer of the building by X satisfies the requirements for determining when a performance obligation is satisfied in IFRS 15 - Revenue from Contracts with Customers.
+The terms and conditions of the transaction are such that the transfer of the building by X satisfies the requirements for determining when a performance obligation is satisfied in IFRS 15.
 Accordingly, X and Y account for the transaction as a sale and leaseback.

 4.3 – Transaction not constituting a ‘sale’